NBA : John Stockton and Karl Malone, legends with very different retreats

 Stockton: a very familiar and boastless man

 The Washington-born player spent his entire career in Salt Lake City.
 He retired in 2003 and since then, little has been known of his life.
 The exbase has six children and two of them are professional basketball players.
-Michael, who is the oldest, has spent his entire career in Europe, while David did achieve the dream of playing in the Nba, both in the Sacramento Kings and in the Jazz, in which he followed in the footsteps of his father.
+Michael, who is the oldest, has spent his entire career in Europe, while David if he achieved the dream of playing in the Nba, both in the Sacramento Kings, and in the Jazz in which he followed in the footsteps of his father.

 John Stockton is a devout Catholic who has repeatedly claimed that his favorite reading is the Bible and that he lives in Spokane, his hometown, where he has remained on the sidelines of the popularity that his great playing career gave him.